cysouw/diathesis/text/c04_summaryEpi.md

 ~~Tense~~ will almost not be mentioned here, mainly because it does not play an important role in German epithesis.
 The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Modality~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with the marking evidence that the speaker has for a statement.
 This turns out to be a very useful category for the analysis of various German epithetical constructions ([@sec:epithesis-evidentiality]).

 Additionally, I have added a section with epithetical construction that are functionally alike to a diathesis, but there is not formal remapping of roles.
 These constructions can be considered to be on the boundary between epithesis and diathesis.
 Structurally they are clearly epithetic, because there is no role-remapping.
 Yet, these constructions express a change in the relation between the participants and the lexical verb, so they might functionally be included in the realm of diathesis.
-For lack of a better term I have called them ~~diathetical epentheses~~ ([@sec:epithesis-diathetical]).
+For lack of a better term I have called them ~~diathetical epetheses~~ ([@sec:epithesis-diathetical]).

 ## Temporal aspect {#sec:epithesis-temporal-aspect}